THE TEAMS

 After another terrific start in 2021, Acuna tore his ACL while attempting a leaping catch against the wall; mystifyingly, the .500 Braves took off in his absence and won the World Series.
 Following a disappointingly modest 2022 season, a healthy and hungry Acuna went full-throttle in 2023 with not just a 40-40 campaign, but an unprecedented 40-70—taking advantage of liberalized new rules making it easier to steal bases.
 He thus set modern franchise marks with 73 steals as well as 149 runs, winning the NL MVP.

-Acuna is clearly one of the most exciting (and still young) players in the game, and will remain Atlanta property through 2028 as the Braves keenly locked him up early with an eight-year, $100 million contract.
+Despite another ACL tear that cost him most of the 2024 season, Acuna clearly remains one of the most exciting (and still young) players in the game, and will remain Atlanta property through 2028 as the Braves keenly locked him up early with an eight-year, $100 million contract.

 Number 8